flyingterror/Tkinter-Image-Viewer/README.md

 # Tkinter-Image-Viewer
-This is simple Image Viewer interface built using Tkinter and PIL.
+This a is simple Image Viewer interface built using Tkinter and PIL.

 To display image in Python is as simple as that.
 But, the problem is PhotoImage class only supports GIF and PGM/PPM formats.